JiaqiXia/STAT628-group11/README.md

 clean_review.ipynb and review_close.R contain the data cleaning for the review.

-model.Rmd contains the logistic model and the statistical test for attribute analysis and review analysis
+model.Rmd contains the logistic model and the statistical test for attribute analysis and review analysis.

+shiny.R is for the shiny app.

 ## Shiny App